aliflaila/predict-abuse/README.md

 The live demo of the deployed app can be found here: https://youtu.be/9_YYODlDHjk

+The deployed app can be found here: https://predict-abuse.herokuapp.com/index

-The blog detailing the approach can be found here:
+The blog detailing the approach can be found here: (in progress)